BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 not apply to any Amazon Q feature or service that is not listed in the prior sentence.

-**50.13.1.** **Service Improvement.** You agree and instruct that we may use Amazon Q Content to develop and improve Amazon Q and its underlying technologies, and for that purpose we may store Amazon Q Content in an AWS region outside of the AWS region where you are using Amazon Q.
+**50.13.1.Service Improvement.** You agree and instruct that we may use Amazon Q Content to develop and improve Amazon Q and its underlying technologies, and for that purpose we may store Amazon Q Content in an AWS region outside of the AWS region where you are using Amazon Q.

 **50.13.2.
 Other Service Improvement.** You agree and instruct that we may also use Amazon Q Content that does not contain personal data to develop and